C# compiler strict mode

 • Gérald Barré

 The C# compiler has some hidden features.
-Today I've discovered a new compiler option.
-The author of a recent issue on GitHub indicates that the C# compiler allows comparing an IntPtr with null, which at runtime is always false.
-He suggests the compiler should raise an error in this case.
-The answer of Sam Harwell describes a compiler option, /features:strict, to detect this error and a few other potential errors in your code.
+The author of a GitHub issue pointed out that the C# compiler silently allows comparing an IntPtr with null, even though the result is always false at runtime, and suggested the compiler should report this as an error.
+Sam Harwell responded by describing a compiler option, /features:strict, that catches this and several other potential errors in your code.

 To enable it, you must add <Features>strict</Features> to your csproj file: